 Scientific and expert evidence, federal courts, state courts, standards of admissibility, quality of expert testimony, products liability, judges

 Supreme Court Economic Review

 Helland, Eric and Klick, Jonathan, "Does Anyone Get Stopped at the Gate?
 An Empirical Assessment of the Daubert Trilogy in the States" (2009).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 261.